0xcire/0xcire/README.md

 Software Engineer
 --------------------

-Started out learning Frontend development.
-Overtime, though, my curiosity has lead me all the way to DevOps.
+Started out in the browser with `index.html`.
+Nowadays I spend most of my time in the server

 *   🌍  I'm based in Boston
 *   🖥️  See my [portfolio](https://ecfolio.netlify.app)